-For the three and six months ended June 30, 2023, the Company recognized \$31.0 million of collaboration revenue related to the \$33.7 million upfront fee.
-The \$31.0 million of collaboration revenue recognized relates to the completion of the initial technology transfer associated with the license to develop and commercialize seladelpar in Japan.
+The Company recognized \$0 and \$31.0 million of collaboration revenue for the three and nine months ended September 30, 2023, respectively, related to the \$33.7 million upfront fee.
+The \$31.0 million of collaboration revenue recognized during the nine months ended September 30, 2023 relates to the completion of the initial technology transfer associated with the license to develop and commercialize seladelpar in Japan.
 The remaining \$2.7 million portion of the upfront fee is deferred and will be recognized on completion of the Company's ongoing clinical data delivery and CMC development performance obligations.
 This deferred collaboration revenue is expected to be recognized as the remaining performance obligations are satisfied at different points in time in the future.
 Of the \$2.7 million balance of deferred collaboration revenue, \$1.1 million is classified as non-current on the Company's condensed consolidated balance sheet, as this portion of the deferred collaboration revenue balance is expected to be recognized beyond twelve months from the balance sheet date.
 All future potential milestone amounts were not included in the transaction price, as they were all determined to be fully constrained as they are contingent on the achievement of development activities, regulatory approvals and sales-based milestones as defined in the License Agreement.
 Additionally, the Company expects that any consideration related to sales-based milestones will be recognized if/when the subsequent sales occur.